MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/diagnosticlog-csp.md

 The supported operation is Get.

 <a href="" id="policy"></a>**Policy**
-Added in Windows 10, version 1903.
+Added in version 1.4 of the CSP in Windows 10, version 1903.
 Root node to control settings for channels in Event Log.

 The supported operation is Get.

 <a href="" id="policy-channels"></a>**Policy/Channels**
-Added in Windows 10, version 1903.
+Added in version 1.4 of the CSP in Windows 10, version 1903.
 Node that contains Event Log channel settings.

 The supported operation is Get.

 <a href="" id="policy-channels-channelname"></a>**Policy/Channels/_ChannelName_**
-Added in Windows 10, version 1903.
+Added in version 1.4 of the CSP in Windows 10, version 1903.
 Dynamic node to represent a registered channel.
 The node name must be a valid Windows event log channel name, such as ``Microsoft-Client-Licensing-Platform%2FAdmin``.
 When specifying the name in the LocURI, it must be URL encoded, otherwise it may unexpectedly translate into a different URI.

 Supported operations are Add, Delete, and Get.